kingsidecastle13/Sonic-Adventure-2-Re-Run/README.md

-Thank you for downloading King's Sonic Adventure 2 Pack
+Thank you for downloading King's Sonic Adventure 2 Re-Run Pack

 This is a pretty big mod list, with over 300 different modifications made to the game in some way.
 The goal is to create a blend between two mantras:
 "What would Sonic Adventure 2 look like if it were still receiving updates and DLC today?"